burnpiro/erdem.pl/content/posts/2019/2019-08-10-React-performance-trick/React-performance-trick.md

 }
 ```

-That's our component classes which should look familiar.
-Important thing is `createElement` which returns Element like structure (oversimplified).
+That's our component classes which should look familiar and `createElement` which returns Element like structure (oversimplified).

 ```javascript
 const ReactWorkTags = {